 - Replacement of computers is subject to available funding.

-University personnel are expected to exercise care to assure against theft and damage of equipment provided to them.
+University personnel is expected to exercise care to assure against theft and damage of equipment provided to them.
 In situations where negligence or violations of this policy result in damage or loss of equipment, the cost for its repair or replacement will be the responsibility of the employee.
 Negligence is determined by the lease vendor.

 Equipment is provided to University personnel exclusively for their use.
 Its use by others is prohibited except for occasional use by other University personnel who are eligible to participate in the Lifecycle Replacement Program.
-In certain instances, equipment can be reallocated to another employee at the University but only with the prior documented permission of the Assistant Vice President of Technical Support Services.
+In certain instances, the equipment can be reallocated to another employee at the University but only with the prior documented permission of the Assistant Vice President of Technical Support Services.

 Upon separation from the University, for any reason, the Lifecycle Program equipment must be returned to either the IT Service Desk or the local technology support team in the Academic Unit.

-It is prohibited to affix stickers, adornments or to alter anything on the body of the equipment that could affect the value of the machine when it is returned to the leasing vendors.
+It is prohibited to affix stickers, adornments, or to alter anything on the body of the equipment that could affect the value of the machine when it is returned to the leasing vendors.

 In order to contain costs and realize maintenance and support efficiencies, the University community is provided with a list of approved computer systems from which to choose.
 The equipment standards are developed by an ad hoc committee recruited by the Vice President for Information Technology from among the various administrative and academic units that comprise the University.
 The Committee is charged to review the hardware options available in relation to campus needs and to recommend specific hardware configurations that best meet the features and functionality requirements of the University overall.